TomSearcher/Letsencrypt-on-Rancher/README.md

 CERT_URL = The Domain name, for which a certificate ihas to be requested CERT_EMAIL = Email to list within the ssl certificate
 ```
-## Obtaining the Rancher API details
+### Obtaining the Rancher API details

-The Rancher API credentials can be found and configured from the Rancher administrative page under the Admin tab.
-Click "Add Account API Key" for obtaining a fresh Access Key and secret.
+The Rancher API credentials can be found and configured from the Rancher administrative page under the API tab.
+Click "Add Account API Key" for obtaining a fresh Access Key and Secret.
 Those have to be copied to above environmental variables.
 The Rancher API URL is also listed on the same admin page.
 ![alt tag](https://raw.githubusercontent.com/TomSearcher/Letsencrypt-on-Rancher/master/rancher_api.PNG)

+### Obtaining CERT_URL and CERT_EMAIL

+CERT_URL is the domain name, which you want to get certified.
+So, for example CERT_URL=www.example.com for https://www.example.com.
+CERT_EMAIL can be any email address.
+There, you receive notifications from Let's Encrypt in case of certificate expiry, etc. Please note,  that **port 80 of this container has to be reachable from internet**, such that Let's Encrypt certification process works.

+## Launching the container